Bio

 Twelve Years at Cluen

-Twelve years is a long time to stay with one system.
-Long enough to see three major technology shifts come and go.
-Long enough to learn that the hard part isn’t building something.
-It’s keeping it alive while everything around it changes.
+Twelve years is long enough to see three major technology shifts come and go.
+Long enough to learn that the hard part is not building something.
+It is keeping it alive while everything around it changes, and keeping everyone working on it aligned while the decisions accumulate.

 The Household